-Join Doug Rose for an in-depth discussion in this video Understanding leadership language, part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Understanding leadership language, part of Project Management Foundations: Communication.

 When I was a project manager,…I worked for a large telecommunications firm.…The new program manager invited all the project…managers into a room and told us a great story.…He told us the story of how General Washington…crossed the Delaware, when he arrived with his army…on the other side, they burned all the boats.…Then he told us about how the troops stood…next to the warm blaze and realized that…they were burning their only way home.…Our new manager wanted his project managers…to think like George Washington.…We needed to motivate our teams to commit 100 percent…to everything, we need to eliminate doubt…and be free to make some mistakes.…